 The Hunger (1983)

 Has there been a sexier movie than Tony Scott’s The Hunger?
 Firstly, that steamy shower scene between Catherine Deneuve and David Bowie.
 And then all that sapphic bloodlust between Deneuve and her potential vampiric protegée Susan Sarandon?
 Whew.
-Everyone in this movie is unfairly hot, but it’s Deneuve who steals the show, in large part thanks to her wardrobe, provided by Yves Saint Laurent.
+Everyone in this movie is unfairly hot, but it’s Deneuve who steals the show, in large part thanks to her YSL wardrobe.
 Deneuve was YSL’s muse for many years (on-screen, he most famously dressed her in Belle de Jour) and here he lends a big-shouldered, glam-goth touch that transforms Deneuve’s Miriam into an underground seductress.
 Most unforgettable is the opening, which takes place at a Bauhaus show, while Deneuve looks like a murderous stewardess.

 Lady Vengeance (2005)

 A confession: This was my Halloween costume one year, and upon telling director Park Chan-wook, he asked me to email him a photo.
-It’s been three years, and he still hasn’t responded, and I’m clearly still not over it.
+It’s been three years, he hasn’t responded, and I’m not over it.
 Such hang-ups aside, the signature look of the titular vengeful heroine rests on her lids: her red eyeshadow.
 You see, she’s got her sights set on blood, after being released from prison for a murder she did not commit and being separated from her daughter for 13 years.
 Geum-ja (a.k.a.
-Lady Vengeance) dons cool leather trenches and floral dresses but the eye makeup sells the entire ensemble as capital-F Fashion.
+Lady Vengeance) dons cool leather trenches and floral dresses, but it's the eye make-up that sells the entire ensemble as capital-F Fashion.
 John Wick could never.